Gravicity/claude-author-toolkit/README.md

     ├── memoir/          ← Independent project #3
     └── fantasy-series/  ← Independent project #4
 ```

+**Important**: Always use `/setup-coauthor` command in Claude Code rather than the shell script.
+The command provides AI assistance in configuring your project!

 **The Magic**: One template spawns unlimited, independent book projects.
 Each gets:
 - All 6 AI agents configured and ready